“When you avoid tough conversations, you trade short-term discomfort for long-term dysfunction.” – Peter Bromberg, leader, speaker, coach

 9. Follow Through Relentlessly

 Keep inspecting what you expect.
-As IBM’s Lou Gerstner said: “People don’t do what you expect but what you inspect.”
+As IBM’s Lou Gerstner said in his book: “People don’t do what you expect but what you inspect.”

 10. If Needed, Let Them Go